swag-bi/swag/README.md

 # Semantic Web Analysis Graphs

 Semantic Web Analysis Graphs (SWAG) allow to model and execute analytical processes over the the semantic web.
+For further details semantic web analysis graphs, refer to the project website https://swag-bi.github.io/swag/.

 The project ships as a Java Maven web project and can be directly imported into Eclipse or other IDEs.